Trial starts over Trump administration's deployment of National Guard to Los Angeles

 California is asking Judge Charles Breyer to order the Trump administration to return control of the remaining troops to the state and to stop the federal government from using military troops in California “to execute or assist in the execution of federal law or any civilian law enforcement functions by any federal agent or officer.”

+Maj.
+Gen. Scott Sherman said personnel were authorized, in certain situations, to carry out some law enforcement actions, such as setting up a security perimeter outside of federal facilities and detaining civilians for police arrest.

+Breyer, who was nominated to the bench by President Bill Clinton, a Democrat, appeared skeptical of the federal government's arguments.

-Newsom won an early victory from Breyer, who found the Trump administration violated the Constitution’s 10th Amendment, which defines power between federal and state governments, and exceeded its authority.
+Breyer handed Newsom an early victory when the judge found the Trump administration violated the Constitution’s 10th Amendment, which defines power between federal and state governments, and exceeded its authority.

 The Trump administration immediately appealed, arguing that courts can’t second guess the president’s decisions.
 It secured a temporary halt allowing control of the California National Guard to stay in federal hands as the lawsuit unfolds.